NSokolov114/180DaysOfCode/ideas-for-projects.md

 Also in the real application XML document is never edited directly, it's converted to a class.
 Should I do it in the same way or should I parse it?

 ### Visualisation for sorting algorithms
 C# backend + React frontend?
-But there's no much logic to justify the backend, and without web front it's going to look ugly.
-Maybe do it with text graphics?Not sure.
+But there's no much logic to justify the backend.
+Without web front it's going to look ugly.
+Maybe do it with text-based graphics?..
+Not sure.

 ### Sudoku Solver
 It would be interesting to write a sudoku solver that uses different algorithms and shows on one screen the progress for the same number of iterations (or maybe it should use a different metric, like amount of resources spent).